 Emergency response and recovery team

-Teams remain on standby – ongoing weather conditions and water levels are being closely monitored.
+Emergency response teams remain on standby, with ongoing weather conditions and water levels being closely monitored.

-• A major incident cell met again today at Bridgwater Police Station to co-ordinate operations with a multi-agency approach.
+• A major incident cell met again today at Bridgwater Police Station to coordinate operations using a multi‑agency approach.

-• We are continuing to visit homes in areas which may be at risk of flooding.
+• Teams are continuing to visit homes in areas that may be at risk of flooding.
 Officers from Avon and Somerset Police and Somerset Council are on the ground.

-• We are advising residents to be prepared in case the situation worsens and evacuation becomes necessary.
+• Residents are being advised to be prepared in case the situation worsens and evacuation becomes necessary.

-• If there is a need to evacuate, residents will be contacted by the police, Somerset Council staff or by receiving a flood warning from the Environment Agency.
+• If evacuation is required, residents will be contacted by the police, Somerset Council staff, or through a flood warning issued by the Environment Agency.

-• We have plans in place to stand up rest centres should they be needed.
+• Plans are in place to open rest centres should they be needed.

-In line with the principles of the Avon and Somerset Local Resilience Forum plan, the first Recovery Working Group has met to look at planning the recovery operation.
+In line with the principles of the Avon and Somerset Local Resilience Forum plan, the first Recovery Working Group has met to begin planning the recovery operation.

 Highways and transport

-Over the last two weeks the service has received 5,000 enquiries.
+Over the last 2 weeks the service has received 5,000 enquiries.

-On the Levels, all four roads with emergency road closure gates remain closed:
+On the Levels, all 4 roads with emergency road closure gates remain closed:

 • The A361 between East Lyng and Burrowbridge, along with Cutts Road, the Langport to Muchelney Road and New Road, West Lyng.